BrianHao/CSCI499-Unbiased/README.md

 ## Project Details

-Please view the documents folder for more information.
+We designed Unbiased, an easy to use one-stop news aggregation web-app that displays articles from various US journalistic sources in a minimalistic interface.
+For any story, we provide the user with access to all its related articles.

 ## Instructions

-Please view the documents folder for more information.
+Please view the documents folder for installation information.